Peter Medawar: Later life and death

 In 1959 Medawar was invited by the BBC to present the broadcaster's annual Reith Lectures—following in the footsteps of his colleague, J. Z. Young, who was Reith Lecturer in 1950.
 For his own series of six radio broadcasts, titled The Future of Man, Medawar examined how the human race might continue to evolve.

 While attending the annual British Association meeting in 1969, Medawar suffered a stroke when reading the lesson at Exeter Cathedral, a duty which falls on every new President of the British Association.
 It was, as he said, "monstrous bad luck because Jim Whyte Black had not yet devised beta-blockers, which slow the heart-beat and could have preserved my health and my career".
 Medawar's failing health may have had repercussions for medical science and the relations between the scientific community and government.
 Before the stroke, Medawar was one of Britain's most influential scientists, especially in the biomedical field.

 After the impairment of his speech and movement, Medawar, with his wife's help, reorganised his life and continued to write and do research though on a greatly restricted scale.
-However, more haemorrhages followed and in 1987 he died in the Royal Free Hospital, London.
+However, he suffered further strokes and in 1987 he died in the Royal Free Hospital, London.
 He is interred with his wife Jean (1913–2005) in the graveyard of St Andrew's Church in Alfriston in East Sussex.